-Moreover, a common sense that better initialization should bring better training results is challenged given our observations.
-As can be seen from the difference of the evolution along the pre-training epochs between FE (view pre-trained model as a feature extractor) and FT (fine-tune the whole model), the FT performance still has a high correlation with the source performance, regardless of the U-property of FE performance.
+Moreover, the common sense that better initialization should bring better training results is challenged given our observations.
+As can be seen from the difference in the evolution along the pre-training epochs between FE (view pre-trained model as a feature extractor) and FT (fine-tune the whole model), the FT performance still has a high correlation with the source performance, regardless of the U-property of FE performance.
 This means that a better feature extractor, which can be viewed as a better model initialization, does not definitely brings a better fine-tuning result.
 Further, in order to provide a more insightful explanation, we conduct a comparative experiment between the best FE model and the fully pre-trained one.
-Specifically, we delve into the spectral components of the feature before the classification layer, and find that the components from top singular values contribute most to the FE, while the components with small singular values plays a more critical role for the FT performance with fully pre-trained model, since the FE are already highly discriminative for both models.
+Specifically, we delve into the spectral components of the feature before the classification layer and find that the components from top singular values contribute most to the FE, while the components with small singular values play a more critical role in the FT performance.
 In previous research\cite{chen2019catastrophic}, spectral components corresponding to small singular values are criticized as hard to transfer or even untransferrable.
-Concretely, we reach consistent conclusions but take different operation.
+Concretely, we reach consistent conclusions but take different operations.
 Unlike \cite{chen2019catastrophic}, we do not drop the residual component, but investigate its discriminativeness along with the main component.
-In this way, we empirically reveal the reason behind the paradox phenomenon that better feature extractor fails to produce better fine-tuning results in the end.
-Consistent with an intuitive assumption that over-pre-training would undermine the performance of the pre-trained model as a feature extractor, we discover the main component of target feature becomes impaired due to the model overfitting to source data with pre-training epoch increasing.
+In this way, we empirically reveal the reason behind the paradox phenomenon that a better feature extractor fails to produce better fine-tuning results in the end.
+Consistent with an intuitive assumption that over-pre-training would undermine the performance of the pre-trained model as a feature extractor, we discover the main component of the target feature becomes impaired due to the model overfitting to source data with the pre-training epoch increasing.